debetimi/hbx/business_analytics/ch2.md

  + `NORM.DIST(x, 0, 1, cumulative)` OR `NORM.S.DIST(z, cumulative)`
  + z is the z-value we weant to evaluate.
 We can find z by using `z = STANDARDIZE(x, mean, standard_dev)`
  + cumulative `true` means we want cumulative probabilty till x. `false` means we want the value of probability density or the height at x.

+## 2.3.3 The Normal Function: NORM.INV

+Sometimes we want to find the value associated with a certain cumulative probabilty.
+For example if we wanted to figure out what height was the 80th percentile in a distribution.

+To do this we use the excel function `NORM.INV(probabilty, mean, std_dev)`

+### 2.3.4 The Central Limit Theorem

+If we take many random samples from a population, and plot the means of each samples, the the distribution of the sample means will be a normal curve.
+If we take enough random samples then the distribution of the sample means we will be centered at the population mean.
+The difference between the distribution of sample means and the population is std deviation.
+The &sigma;(distribution) = &sigma;(population)/&radic;n If our sample sizes are larger we will have a much narrower std deviation.

++ In practice, we take a single sample we don't take many random samples.
+But we can use sample without worrying about population because CLT tells us that the distribution of sample means part of a normal distrubution that is centered around the population mean.
+Meaning if we have significat number of points to allow for a low &sigma; we know we will be close to population mean.

+## 2.4 Confidence Intervals

+### 2.4.1 Estimating the Population Mean

+With a normal distribution, we know that if we pick a random point there is 95% chance that the valuation is within 2 standard deviations of the standard deviation.

+Applying This to Distribution of Sample Means

++ Take a sample and get the mean.
+We know from CLT that the distribution of sample means is normal and centered at population mean, so this sample mean has a ninety 95% of being within 2 stdev's of the population.
+So our _Confidence Interval_ is 95% for +/- two standard deviations from our sample mean.
++ This means 5 percent of samples will **not** have confidence intervals that contain the population mean.

+**Confidence Interval** = x&#772; &plusmn; z * s/&radic;n

++ z is zalue for desired level of confidence
++ x&#772; is the sample mean
++ s is the sample standard deviation
++ n is the sample size

+### 2.4.2 Large Samples
++ Large enough sample size is typically defined as greater than 30 data points.
++ To calculate the confidence norm using excel we can use `CONFIDENCE.NORM(alpha, standard_dev, size)`
+ +  alpha, the significance level, equals one minus the confidence level (for example, a 95% confidence interval would correspond to the significance level 0.05).
+ + standard_dev is the standard deviation of the population distribution.
+We will typically use the sample standard deviation, s, which is our best estimate of our population’s standard deviation.
+ + size is the sample size, n.